CBEP-SoCB-Details/CBEP_OA/Derived_Data/Data_Review_And_Filtering.md

 ### Remove Unwanted Data

-TO trim the data, we use the flags to set to NA any variables that depend on accurate pH values, and then toss out any data that lacks remaining valid observations.
+To trim the data, we use the flags to set to NA any variables that depend on accurate pH values, and then toss out any data that lacks remaining valid observations.